zonaston/toggle-audio/README.md

 Features
 - Toggle between any two configured audio sinks (moves existing audio streams to the new default sink)
+- Dynamic device lists: settings comboboxes are populated from your system's current sinks
+- One-click "Refresh device list" button in settings
 - Per-device icon selection (pick symbolic icon names or image files)
 - Works with PulseAudio or PipeWire (via pactl)